in

 How long does a workshop last?

-The workshops take place over two to three days, on weekdays, between January, May, June, October, November, and December.
+The Workshops over two to three days, on weekdays, during the months of January, May, June, October, November, and December.

 How many participants can be invited?